ministryofjustice/analytical-platform/eleventy-prototype/docs/data platform/data-platform.md

 layout: wiki
 title: Data Platform (MVP)
 includeInBreadcrumbs: true
-description: Access to the Data Platform (minimum viable product)
+description: Access to the Data Platform (Minimum Viable Product)
 ---

 The Minimum Viable Product (MVP) version of the Data Platform is still in development.